 Small-Town and Rural Ministry

-As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel participates in the Northland Ministry Partnership.
-Through this project, courses and other learning experiences are offered annually with a focus on ministry in small towns and rural areas.
+As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel students may take courses and other learning experiences offered annually through consortium partner schools with a focus on ministry in small towns and rural areas.

 Edwin J. Omark Preaching Competition

-To inspire and reward excellence in the study of New Testament Greek, Bethel Seminary St. Paul partners with Zondervan Publishing Company to offer Zondervan’s Excellence in Greek Award.
-This award is given annually to the most outstanding student in Greek grammar and exegesis as determined by the New Testament faculty in consultation with other language instructors at the seminary.
-The winner will receive a prize of a Zondervan product of his or her choice, a commemorative medallion, and have his or her name engraved on a plaque displayed in the seminary library.
+To inspire and reward excellence in the areas of Biblical Language and Theology, Bethel Seminary St. Paul partners with Zondervan Publishing Company to offer Zondervan’s Awards for Excellence in Greek, Hebrew, and Theology.
+These awards are given annually to the most outstanding students in Greek and Hebrew grammar and exegesis, and Theology as determined by residential faculty in consultation with other instructors at the seminary.
+The winners will receive a prize of a Zondervan product of his or her choice, a commemorative pin, and have his or her name engraved on a plaque displayed in the seminary library.

 Adolf Olson Memorial Lectures